UN-things/notes_2020_2/IG4/IG4_notes.md

   been"?
 Expressyour opinion
 	- I think it's true, but sometimes we want to have it all in that moment and it takes time to achieve it.
 - Would you like to go back in time to chenge any momment or any decision of your life?
 	- Yes, I wish I could go back in time and take advantage of the time learning new things.
 I would be more disciplined.
 I feel like I wasted time.
 I would have learned English, to play a musical instrument

+## Class 15 october 2020

+- What decisions did you make..
+  - today?
+    - today I decided to go for a walk
+  - last week?
+    - Last week I decided to study with my friends simultaneously
+  - this year?
+    - This year I decided to take the semester virtually
+  - last year?
+    - Last year I decided to focus more on my professional career.